-Beautiful, not too challenging trail round through the Wildental with extension option to Fiderepasshütte.
+Beautiful trail round through the Wildental with the option to extend to the Fiderepasshütte.

 Past the Alps and waterfall up to Wildenalp, where you will find a beautiful, romantic trail.
 Accompanied by the splashing of the Wildenbach and a magnificent view, you will float through the mountains before returning to the valley, where four refreshments await you as a reward.